we-make-websites/wmw-coding-guidelines/css/README.md

 ### Variables

-**If you're using Canvas 3.0.0 or newer then use the `design` command in conjunction with the _tokens.json_ file that the designer provided to automatically create your project's variable and classes.**
+**If you're using Canvas 3.0.0 or newer then use the `design` command in conjunction with the _tokens.json_ file that the designer provided to automatically create your project's variable and classes.
+[See documentation](https://we-make-websites.gitbook.io/canvas/features/styles/design-tokens)**

 When first setting up your project you should go through and define a series of variables and mixins to help with the maintenance of the project, it's a lot easier to change the property of one variable rather than hunting for all appearances of, say, a `font-family`.